brettgris/blank-react-postcss/README.md

 ### Install Packages

 Gulp uses NPM to install Plugins, which stands for "Node Package Manager."
-Using NPM enables you find and reuse packages of code without having store the code libraries.
+Using NPM enables you find and reuse packages of code.

 Plugins have to be installed before any tasks will work.
-These include like gulp, preprocessors like jade and postcss and things like minifiers and concating for javascript.
+These include like gulp, preprocessors like jade and postcss and things like minifiers and concating for JavaScript.

 To do this type